Polinok/DPD/README.md

 # DPD
-Here are collected various programs for solving DPD problem.
+Here are various programs for solving DPD problem.